Toilet Gurgling or Bubbling? Here’s What to Do

 flushing items down toilet lg

-• Kitty Litter: Not only can kitty litter introduce harmful parasites into your water supply, but the litter will also absorb the water and potentially block pipes.
+• Kitty litter can introduce harmful parasites into your water supply.
+It can also absorb water and potentially block pipes.

-• Food Scraps and Other Solid Items: Food scraps and other solid items are difficult to push through the drain system.
-Even worse, if you have a septic tank, solid items that do make it to the tank buildup and do not degrade as you might think.
+• Food scraps and other solid items are hard to flush down the drain.
+Even worse, if you have a septic tank, solid items that make it to the tank build up and do not degrade as you might think.
 These items can clog up tanks and leach fields that process waste.

 roots drain pipes